BusinessInformationSystems/technical-tests/alien-reporter.md

 Instructions
 ------------
-Please create a gist with your solution and send us back the link.
+Please send a link with the a repository.
+You are also encouraged to publish your project on stackblitz.

 Description
 -----------